 When Amazon.com announced their plans to launch a second headquarters, some experts like Scott Galloway predicted they would choose either New York City or Washington D.C.
 Ultimately Amazon.com chose both locations.
 Investors who believe Amazon.com's real estate transactions in Crystal City will boost the value of neighboring real estate could invest in a REIT like JBS Smith Properties (JBGS) to bet on that thesis.
 Most REITs have lower liquidity than large corporate stock, so if an investor exits a large position they might push price significantly.
 While the Amazon.com HQ2 choice should be a boon for JBGS investors, Yale has a large position in the REIT and has sold a significant portion of their stake.

 The value of land (and the cashflow it can produce) can change dramatically overnight depending on broader economic conditions & the local economy.
-The same Crystal City that is viewed as hot today, crashed about 15 years ago.
+The same Crystal City that is viewed as hot before the COVID-19 crisis, crashed about 15 years ago.

 Crystal City was once a thriving hub of government agencies and military contractors, but its fortunes sank after a 2005 mandate, in part for antiterrorism concerns, to relocate thousands of jobs from suburban office buildings to nearby military bases.
 In the following years, Crystal City lost 17,000 jobs, and 4.2 million square feet of office space became vacant.